BMccorm/README-Generator/README.md

 ![Github icon image](https://avatars1.githubusercontent.com/u/64443618?v=4)

+Table of Contents

+Installation
+Usage
+License
+Contributors
+Tests
+Questions
+Installation

 ## Description

-This is a dynamically created ReadMe file.
+This command-line application dynamically creates ReadMe files based off of user's input.
+It was created using Node.js and Javascript.

+## Installation

+To install this project, fork this repo and download all mode module packages, including Inquirer.
+Open the folder in terminal and enter "node index.js".

 ## Usage

-once the project is downloaded and running, follow the prompts for each question.
-The information will be formatted and saved ina readme file when completed
+Once the project is running in terminal, follow the prompts for each question.
+The information will be automatically formatted and saved in a readme file when completed.

-## Installation

-fork this repo and run npm i

 ## License